THE EARLY DAYS OF JOHNNIE WALKER WHISKY

 Johnnie Walker is the world's best-selling Scotch whisky brand by a virtually unbridgeable margin.
 Now part of the British behemoth Diageo plc, the story of the success of its founder, John 'Johnnie' Walker, is narrated with a fair amount of poetic licence and therefore deserves a more accurate reading.

 John's intense lifestyle caught up with him and he died relatively early, aged 52, in 1857.
 The others members of his family would, no doubt, have helped him manage the expanding grocery and ancillary services.
-There is, surprisingly, no mention of his other sons in the whisky trade.
+There is, surprisingly, no mention of his other sons in the whisky trade, other than the generic term 'grocer'.
 Apparently his genes did not contribute much to longevity, as all his children, where known, died young.
-His wife, Elizabeth, may well have outlived them all, reaching a grand 83 (1807-1890) !
+Coincidentally, his eldest son Alexander also died at 52.
+His wife, Elizabeth, may well have outlived them all, reaching a grand 83 (1807-1890)!

 By 1852, grain whiskies had improved with advancements in technology to a high standard, so much so that they proved to be quite mild in taste, if somewhat thin.
 But they were found to be a good host spirit in which to marry the relatively strong and multifaceted malt whiskies and polish the rough edges.
-The Irish whisky industry, then the dominant force in global whisky production, considered the spirit to be dismissively inferior in taste profile to their own triple-distilled and smooth pot whiskies and not worthy of the appellation 'whisky'.
+Unfortunately, commercial blending of these two types of whiskies was illegal and Dealers in Spirits had to wait for official sanction that was reportedly on the horizon.
+In any case, the Irish whisky industry, then the dominant force in global whisky production, considered the spirit to be dismissively inferior in taste profile to their own triple-distilled and smooth pot whiskies and not worthy of the appellation 'whisky'.

 16 and 8 oz Bottles